How to book the Practical Test

 If this happens, you may have to rearrange your test.

-To Cancel Your practical test appointmentIf you wish to cancel your practical test appointment, you must give the DSA at least 3 clear working days notice, not counting the day DSA received your request and the day of the test.
+To Cancel Your practical test appointmentIf you wish to cancel your practical test appointment, you must give the DVSA at least 3 clear working days notice, not counting the day DVSA received your request and the day of the test.
 Check the cancellation date on your appointment letter.

 If you don't give enough notice you will lose your fee.